Almantask/BDD-Specflow-Demo-SimplCommerce/docs/Refineing-User-Stories/Change-Shopping-Cart-Item-Quantity-v4.md

 ## Acceptence criteria

-When button "+" is Clicked
+When shopper increases quantity
 Then quantity of the item is increased by 1

-When button "-" is clicked
+When shopper decreases quantity
 Then quantity of the item is decreased by 1

 Given item quantity is 1
-When button "-" is clicked
+When shopper decreases quantity
 Then quantity and cost remains the same

-When item quantity text box is clicked
+When "2" for item quantity is typed
-Then a new quantity can be typed

-When item quantity text box is clicked
+Then item quantity is 2

-And "a" is typed
+When "a" for item quantity is typed
 Then input is rejected

-When item quantity text box is clicked
+When "-1" for item quantity is typed
-And "-1" is typed
 Then input is rejected

-When item quantity text box is clicked
+When "1+1" for item quantity is typed
-And "1+1" is typed
 Then input is rejected

 ## Comments